-Christ Church Episcopal Cathedral in downtown Cincinnati, Ohio, has signed a contract for a two-manual, 22-stop instrument.
+Christ Church Episcopal Cathedral in downtown Cincinnati, Ohio, is home to C. B. Fisk's Opus 148, a two-manual, 22-stop instrument.
 Tonal models for the instrument include the organs of the 16th-century Antegnati family of Italian builders and the organs of the 18th- and 19th-century Serassi family.
-Opus 148 will be placed on one side at the front of the beautiful neo-Gothic limestone Centennial Chapel on the Cathedral campus.
-The intimate 100-seat Chapel is currently undergoing a comprehensive transformation in conjunction with the organ project.
-The acoustical consultant for the renovation is Dana Kirkegaard, who is overseeing the many acoustical improvements to the Chapel.
+The organ is placed on one side at the front of the beautiful neo-Gothic limestone Centennial Chapel on the Cathedral campus.
+The intimate 100-seat Chapel has undergone a comprehensive transformation in conjunction with the organ project.
+The acoustical consultant for the renovation was Dana Kirkegaard.
 Mr. Kirkegaard also worked closely with Fisk voicers to determine the optimal placement for the organ’s divisions within the case.
-A Fall 2017 delivery is projected.

 Director of Music Stephan Casurella and Associate Director of Music Shiloh Roby preside over an ambitious music program that contributes regularly to the rich worship life of the Cathedral.
 In addition, a series of organ recitals, as well as weekly “Music Live at Lunch” performances, are offered to the public, adding to the vivid and varied cultural life in Cincinnati.